Measure performance with web-vitals.js, Google Analytics and BigQuery

 f0cf6a3dd607d533.png

-You might want to add other data to your debug info, like page template names or the other page events relevant to FID discussed earlier in this Codelab.
+You might want to add other data to your debug info, like page template names or the other page events relevant to INP discussed earlier in this Codelab.
 Simply modify the return statements in the getDebugInfo() function.

 Once you're happy with the data coming from your test pages, deploy your new GA code to production on your site and move on to the next step.